mounikagunji/CRM-project/README.md

 CRM Project
 Overview
-This project is a simple CRM (Customer Relationship Management) application built with ASP.NET Core.
-It provides basic functionality to manage user information, including viewing a list of users and viewing details of individual users.
+This is a simple CRM (Customer Relationship Management) application built with ASP.NET Core.
+It allows you to manage user information, including viewing user lists and individual user details.

 Features
 View a list of users
-View details of individual users
+View individual user details
-Error handling
+Basic error handling
-Structure
+Project Structure
 Controllers
-HomeController.cs: Handles the main pages of the application, such as the index and privacy pages, and error handling.
+HomeController.cs: Manages main pages like index, privacy, and error handling.
-UsersController.cs: Manages user-related actions, such as displaying the list of users and details of a specific user.
+UsersController.cs: Handles user-related actions such as listing users and showing user details.
 Data
-WebAppContext.cs: The Entity Framework Core database context, managing the Users entity.
+WebAppContext.cs: Entity Framework Core context for managing the Users entity.
-SeedData.cs: Seeds the database with initial data if the database is empty.
+SeedData.cs: Seeds initial data into the database if it's empty.
 Models
-Users.cs: Represents the user entity with properties for Id, Name, and Email.
+Users.cs: Defines the user entity with properties for Id, Name, and Email.
-ErrorViewModel.cs: Represents the error model with properties for RequestId and a boolean indicating whether to show the RequestId.
+ErrorViewModel.cs: Defines the error model with properties for RequestId and a boolean to show the RequestId.
 Getting Started
 Prerequisites
 .NET Core SDK 3.1 or later